-11. Based on some brief scrutiny of the Game Show Water Bottle Launch, the crew used 30 bottles to launch the participant, and the participant's mass, plus the non-bottle mass was about 86kg (roughly 190 pounds).
+11. Based on some brief scrutiny of the Game Show Water Bottle Launch , the crew used 30 bottles to launch the participant, and the participant's mass, plus the non-bottle mass was about 86kg (roughly 190 pounds).
 Assuming that the water bottles in the video were the same as your water rocket, what height would the participant reach due to the thrust during the "water thrust phase?"
 Be aware that the participant will keep flying upward after the thrust stops.
-You must calculate the full height reached.
-Maximum Height Reached, using our rockets:

-[Note: this will be a slight under-estimate, because you are only including the thrust during the "water thrust stage."
+You must calculate the full maximum height reached.
+Maximum Height Reached, using our rockets: [Note: this will be a slight under-estimate, because you are only including the thrust during the "water thrust stage."
 In reality, the bottles would push a tiny bit more as their air escapes.
 Also, ignore air resistance.]

-- Part 2, Air Thrust Phase: This is very brief and difficult to analyze.
-We will not analyze this phase, but we will try to find the endpoint, which will give us the starting time of the coasting phase. - 12.
-You should have stopped collecting water thrust data when the puff of air appeared.
+Part 2, Air Thrust Phase: This is very brief and difficult to analyze.
+We will not analyze this phase, but we will try to find the endpoint, which will give us the starting time of the coasting phase.
+12. You should have stopped collecting water thrust data when the puff of air appeared.
 Now continue collecting data until the y velocity is no longer increasing.
 This point in time may be unclear, but estimate it as well as you can.
 This time will be the starting point for the coasting phase analysis.

-End of thrust phase = beginning of coasting phase (\\spreadsheet starting time\\) $\rightarrow$ t = \\\\\

-- Part 3, Coasting Phase Analysis : This phase begins as soon as all initial acceleration has ended -- and the rocket has reached its maximum velocity.
+End of thrust phase = beginning of coasting phase (spreadsheet starting time) → t = Part 3, Coasting Phase Analysis: This phase begins as soon as all initial acceleration has ended and the rocket has reached its maximum velocity.
 This is apparent when the Y velocities stop increasing.
 Coasting ends when the rocket hits the ground.
 There is no thrust during the coasting phase.
-The only forces acting on the rocket are drag and weight. - 13.
-What was your rocket's velocity at the beginning of the coasting phase/end of air thrust? (a.k.a. max velocity)

-\\\\\ m/s =\\\\\ mph

-- 14. What is your rocket's ΔY from its starting point to the beginning of the coasting phase? ΔY \\\\\\m. - 15.
-Use this $\Delta Y$ to find the Y position of your rocket's nose at the beginning of the coasting phase (from #0).
-Y position = $\Delta Y$ + initial height at the tip.

-Y position at beginning of coasting phase = \\\\\
+The only forces acting on the rocket are drag and weight.
+13. What was your rocket's velocity at the beginning of the coasting phase/end of air thrust? (a.k.a. max velocity) m/s = mph 14.
+What is your rocket's ΔY from its starting point to the beginning of the coasting phase? ΔY m.
+15. Use this ΔY to find the Y position of your rocket's nose at the beginning of the coasting phase (from #0).
+Y position = ΔY + initial height at the tip.
+Y position at beginning of coasting phase = Later You will be finding your rocket's apogee (highest point reached), time to reach apogee, and coasting time to apogee.
+But this is enough for now.

-15. Find your rocket's total time aloft.
-If you add one last data point at the moment your rocket hits the ground, your last data point will give you the overall time.
-You can also just read the starting time and final time and subtract.

-Δt = \\\\\ s